GeorgKindermann/ScanTailorPostProcess/README.md

 # Option 2: Tries to find single pictures
 for fn in ./c/*.tif; do subImages $fn 1; done
 ```
-This creates the folder `cs` and places there the cropped gray/color page.
+This creates the folder `cs` and places there the cropped grey/colour page.
-The gray/color images need to be converted to JPEG:
+The grey/colour images need to be converted to JPEG:
 ```
-# For color pictures
+# For colour pictures
 mogrify -path ./cs -format jpg -quality 35 -resize 70% ./cs/*.tif

-# For grayscale pictures
+# For grey-scale pictures
 mogrify -path ./cs -format jpg -colorspace Gray -quality 35 -resize 70% ./cs/*.tif
 ```
 where `-quality` sets the compression quality (100 is highest quality) and `-resize` could be used to change the resolution of the image.